Pagurus bernhardus

 Pagurus bernhardus is the common marine hermit crab of Europe's Atlantic coasts.
 It is sometimes referred to as the common hermit crab or soldier crab.
-Its carapace reaches 3.5 cm long, and is found in both rocky and sandy areas, from the Arctic waters of Iceland, Svalbard and Russia as far south as southern Portugal, but its range does not extend as far as the Mediterranean Sea.
+Its carapace reaches 3.5 cm long, and is found in both rocky and sandy areas, from the Arctic waters of Iceland, Svalbard and Russia as far south as southern Portugal, its range extend as far as the Mediterranean Sea.
 It can be found in pools on the upper shore and at the mean tide level down to a depth of approximately 140 m, with smaller specimens generally found in rock pools around the middle shore and lower shore regions, with larger individuals at depth.
 P. bernhardus is an omnivorous detritivore that opportunistically scavenges for carrion, and which can also filter feed when necessary.